 Throughout the past nine years in Hertfordshire, United Kingdom, Miss Hudemann has taught at a variety of schools, both Secondary and Primary, and developed her interest in cross-curricular education through the use of the International Primary Curriculum.
 She has led a number of subjects, including Modern Foreign Languages, Science, ICT and Maths, and has held leadership positions with responsibilities for whole school development.

 Miss Hudemann believes in the importance of being a life-long learner and aims to develop children’s independence, resilience and tolerance within a supportive and stimulating teaching environment.
 She is a passionate teacher with many interests and endeavours to bring these into the classroom to make learning exciting and meaningful.

 In her spare time, Miss Hudemann is a keen traveller and combines this with her love for photography.
 She also enjoys reading and socialising.
-Moving to New York is fulfilling her life-long dream of experiencing life in one of the world’s most exciting cities.
+Living in New York is fulfilling her life-long dream of experiencing life in one of the world’s most exciting cities.

 First State Examination, University of Education Heidelberg, Germany

 Second State Examination, College for Didactics and Teacher Training, Bad Mergentheim, Germany

 Miss McGrath comes from a large family, with 2 brothers and 2 sisters, and always enjoyed playing ‘teachers’ from a young age.
 In her teens and early twenties she was involved in leading youth groups in her hometown just outside London, and from there she decided to train as a teacher.
 She has been teaching in inner London schools for 6 years across key stage two.

 Teaching in inner London schools has given her experience in working with children from a diverse range of backgrounds and cultures; she thrives on working in a diverse community and embraces the differing cultures, always keen and excited to learn about children’s lives and celebrate differences.